a podcast that re.thinks everything

 Perception reigns supreme.
 Put another way, what you see and how you see is incontrovertible…at least, that’s how it seems.

-Here’s an essential relational tidbit - no two people have identical mental filters.
-This fact helps explain disconnections and entanglements that occur between people.
+Here’s an essential relational tidbit: No two people have identical mental filters, which explains disconnections and entanglements between people.
 Knowing that your experience is unique and not always shared or appreciated by others is a cornerstone in understanding the root of conflict.
 Returning to this root is pivotal in slowing down times of relational distress.
-Remembering the phrase, “It all starts with stopping,” guides you wisely and provides you the time and room for thinking with connection in mind.
+Remembering the phrase, “It all starts with stopping,” guides you wisely and gives you the time and room to think with connection in mind.

-Considering the importance of retooling your mental filter, let’s break down what re.think stands for.
+Considering the importance of retooling your mental filter, let’s break down what it means to re.think, which involves linking together seven emergent qualities.

-r - relationship…connection between people is an elixir; you can’t be connected and in conflict simultaneously.
+r - relationship…connection with people is an elixir; you can’t be connected and in conflict simultaneously.

 e - enhanced…building up and moving forward is aspirational and motivating.